 When deciding how to choose the best sunscreen, it is important to know that research has found that some of the chemical UV filters listed above can mimic hormones in our body and have the potential to cause skin allergies.
 The most problematic ingredient used in non-mineral sunscreens is oxybenzone.

 Oxybenzone, like with anything we put on our skin, has been shown to get absorbed into our bloodstream.
-In fact, based on a sampling of children and adults, the Centers for Disease Control and Prevention (CDC) has detected oxybenzone in over 96 percent of the U.S. population (Calafat 2008).
+In fact, based on a sampling of children and adults, the Centers for Disease Control and Prevention (CDC) has detected oxybenzone in over 96% of the US population (Calafat 2008).

 While being mindful of what you put on your body is important at any stage in your life, it is especially critical during pregnancy and while breastfeeding since oxybenzone has been found in breast milk.